GET IN TOUCH

 Child Support Garnishments

 Child support garnishments take priority over tax debts and other claims.
-Under Kansas state law and federal rules, up to 50–65 percent of disposable earnings can be withheld depending on family circumstances.
-Because of this higher rate, child support orders often reduce the amount available for tax-related garnishments.
+Under Kansas state law and federal rules, higher withholding percentages apply for child support than for ordinary creditor debts.
+Because of this priority, child support orders often reduce the amount available for tax-related garnishments.

 Multiple Debts in the Same Pay Period

 When more than one garnishment applies in the same pay period, the employer must follow strict rules to determine priority.
-Tax garnishments usually come after child support but before many other debts.
-This can complicate wage garnishment for payroll departments, especially when orders arrive from state and federal agencies.
+Tax garnishments generally come after child support but before many other debts.
+This can complicate payroll administration, especially when orders arrive from both state and federal agencies.

 Employment Changes

-If an employee changes jobs, the garnishment will continue to apply to them.
-Employers must honor the garnishment order, and the new employer is required to comply once notified.
+If an employee changes jobs, a garnishment order continues to apply to them.
+The new employer is required to comply once properly notified.

 Duration and Release of Garnishment